A field-level emulator for modified gravity: Results

 Because our training, validation and test datasets are made up of dark-matter-only simulations, we display any quantity computed from the density and displacement fields only up to scales \(k \sim 1 \, h/\mathrm{Mpc}\), to avoid contamination from baryonic effects.

 Separately, and to avoid being affected by uncertainties in the galaxy-halo connection, we quote any results calculated from the Eulerian momentum or Lagrangian velocity fields (in particular, the multipoles of the redshift-space distortions) only up to scales $k \sim 0.3 \, h/\mathrm{Mpc}$.
+Note that the redshift-space distortions smear small-scale nonlinearities to larger scales along the line of sight, due to the ``fingers of God'' effects \citep{Jackson_1972}.
+This justifies comparing the redshift-space density power multipoles on much larger scales than the real-space density power spectrum.

-Except when computing the power spectra and cross-correlations of vector quantities (i.e. Eqns.~\ref{eq:vector_power_spectrum},\ref{eq:cc_coeff_vec}, for which we use a custom code), we compute all summary statistics showed in this section using the \texttt{Pylians}\footnote{\href{https://pylians3.readthedocs.io}{https://pylians3.readthedocs.io}} library \citep{Pylians}.
+Except when computing the power spectra and cross-correlations of vector quantities (i.e. Eqns.~\eqref{eq:vector_power_spectrum}-\eqref{eq:cc_coeff_vec}, for which we use a custom code), we compute all summary statistics showed in this section using the \texttt{Pylians}\footnote{\href{https://pylians3.readthedocs.io}{https://pylians3.readthedocs.io}} library \citep{Pylians}.

 In all Figures~\ref{fig:results_density_displacement}-\ref{fig:comparison_w_eMantis}, lines are coloured with shades of red proportional to $\log{\left| f_{R_0} \right|}$ (as indicated in the colour bar), highlighting the dependence of the summary statistics (and their error) on the strength of the modified gravity parameter/style parameter.
 At every scale $k$ and within one same \fRnot value, we further split the predicted power spectra and errors into 100 percentiles, and assign line opacity accordingly: the greatest opacity is given to the 50th percentile (i.e. the median) and progressively decreases towards the 0th/100th percentile.